cameronwp/intro-to-python/part-1-hello-world.md

     return value
 ```

+Note that we use whitespace instead of curly braces (as often seen in other languages) to control the body of the function.
+Every line in the function should be indented by 4 spaces.
+The next line of code that is not indented by 4 spaces will implicitly end the function at the last line that was indented by 4 spaces.

 `return` indicates that the function will output (not print) a value, which you can use after you call the function.
 For example:

 ```py